tobiasfl/tobias-master-thesis-webrtc/README.md

 ### Checking out and building on mac:

-It seems some of the steps are different for me on linux versus you on Mac and they are well documented, so I provide you with the guide for getting the code instead of me reiterating the same stuff.
-Just follow follow the guide in the link below for getting the system requirements and fetching the code until you have completed the step called "setting up the build":
+It seems some of the steps are different on linux and Mac but the steps on Mac are well documented, so I provide the guide for getting the code onj mac instead of me reiterating the same stuff.
+Just follow follow the guide in the link below for getting any requirements and fetching the code until you have completed the step called "setting up the build":

 [https://chromium.googlesource.com/chromium/src/+/refs/heads/main/docs/mac_build_instructions.md](https://chromium.googlesource.com/chromium/src/+/refs/heads/main/docs/mac_build_instructions.md)

-### After the "setting up the build":
+### After the "setting up the build" step:
 Use the following command to build chromium while located in the `chromium/src` directory:
 ```
 $ autoninja -C out/Default chrome
 ```

 Then you must place the video you provided me with last semester in the `src/` directory if you want fake video.
-(The video is called `KristenAndSara_1280x720_60.y4m`, I don't remember if .y4m was the original format or if I had to convert it to that)
+(The video is called `KristenAndSara_1280x720_60.y4m`, there is a link for getting the video file and converting above in this readme)

 Then to run chromium with with flags for fake video + logging try the command below(I have not been able to test it myself since I am on linux and there seems to be a different command when running on mac):
 ```